-Food was a big part of how festive occasions were celebrated.
+Food was a big part of how festive occasions and family rituals were celebrated.
 Mom made special treats for us kids.
 That is how I remember all our family occasions to this day.

 Here we go,